TheRedBrain/rpg-inventory/README.md

 When the hand item is sheathed, the hand slot contains the item in the selected hotbar slot, like in vanilla.
 When the offhand item is sheathed, the offhand slot contains an empty item stack.
 On its own this is not very useful, it's designed to be used in combination with other mods like [Better Combat Extension](https://modrinth.com/mod/bettercombat-extension).

+### Empty hand items

-When a hand item is not sheathed, but the corresponding slot contains no item, the players hand is not empty.
+When a hand is not sheathed, but the corresponding slot contains no item, the players hand is not empty.
 The item in the corresponding empty hand slot is held instead.

 The empty hand slots always contain a item called "Empty Hand Weapon".
 This is technically a weapon.
 When Better Combat is installed, this allows for unarmed combat.

 ### Stamina Attributes Compatibility